dfuse-io/docs/content/eosio/public-apis/reference/types/creationtree.md

 as a side-effect of the on-going execution of the notification) then context free inline actions and last the inline actions.

-> Assuming that you have in your smart contract the following sequence of operations:
+> Assuming that you have the following sequence of operations in your smart contract:

 {{< highlight text >}}
 send_context_free_inline(...)